 If you get an email from your bank, don't click on the link to get to the website.
 If the email is a phishing email, you might be directed to a fraudulent site designed to get your log-in details.
 Close the email and enter the URL for your bank's website.

 The first thing your business should do is speak to an expert.
 Call your IT provider to discuss your businesses security and to ask about training for your employees.
-If you don't have an IT provider or qualified in house staff, then give InfoTech a call on 01634 52 52 52 or email firstname.lastname@example.org, and we can discuss your security concerns.
+If you don't have an IT provider or qualified in house staff, then give InfoTech a call on 01634 52 52 52, email email@example.com, or contact us here and we can discuss your security concerns.

 Use the tips in this guide and make sure you set some rules in your business.
 It's imperative your staff are educated about the threat of social engineering, and you set some clear guidelines and regulations around social engineering.
 Remember one wrong click on an email can undo all the security you have in place, so educating your staff is vital.